-Listed below are the illegal drugs for which the drug screening must check, and the threshold values1 that are presently being used by the Commission for the purpose of determining whether a test result should be reported as positive.
+Listed below are the illegal drugs for which the drug screening must check, and the threshold values\ that are presently being used by the Commission for the purpose of determining whether a test result should be reported as positive.
 The Commission's rules have adopted the threshold values designated by SAMHSA.
 In the event that SAMHSA changes the designated values the Commission's values will adjust automatically.
-[12 NCAC 10B .0301].
+[12 NCAC 9B .0101(5)(d)]

 The "threshold values" refer to how much of the drug must be present in the urine for the drug test to yield a positive result.
 "Initial" and "confirmatory" refer to the initial drug screening and the automatic confirmatory test which will be performed should the initial test prove positive.
-[For exact language see 12 NCAC 10B .0301].
+[For exact language see 12 NCAC 9B .0101(5).]

-ILLEGAL DRUG INITIAL CONFIRMATORY
+Illegal Drug Initial Confirmatory

 1. Cannabis 50 ng/ml 15 ng/ml

-2. Opiates 300 ng/ml 300 ng/m.
+2. Opiates 300 ng/ml 300 ng/ml

 3. Cocaine 300 ng/ml 150 ng/ml

 4. PCP 25 ng/ml 25 ng/ml

-5. Amphetamines 1000 ng/ml 500 ng/m.

-(Note: methamphetamine must also contain amphetamines at a concentration of at least 200 ng/ml)
+5. Amphetamines 1000 ng/ml 500 ng/ml (NOTE: Methamphetamine must also contain amphetamines at a concentration of at least 200 ng/ml.)

 ng/ml = nanograms per milliliter

-^{} These are the threshold values in effect at the time of the printing of this manual.
+\These are the threshold values in effect at the time of the printing of this manual.
 Because they are subject to change, the Commission has adopted them, and any subsequent amendments, by reference.

-APPENDIX D
+Appendix D